 I used my beloved Ninja Cooker (affiliate link) to make this back in 2013, but this recipe is perfect for any Crock-Pot Casserole Crock Slow Cooker if you have one.
 You can use any large oval-shaped slow cooker but the breakfast casserole will be a little thicker.

 This will keep at least a week in the fridge and can be easily reheated in a microwave or in a pan on the stove.
 For best results, be careful not to microwave too long.

-This frittata is a great choices for any phase of the South Beach Diet or most any other type of low-carb eating plan.
+This Broccoli Cheese Breakfast Casserole is a great choice for any phase of the original South Beach Diet or for low-carb eating plans.
 It’s best to use low-fat cottage cheese and Swiss for the South Beach Diet, but if you can’t find low-fat Swiss cheese I wouldn’t worry about it.
-Other low-carb plans would probably prefer full-fat cheese.
+Other low-carb plans would prefer full-fat cheese.